aiaiai1970/wifiAIGeoloc/README.md

-# wifiAIGeoloc
+# WifiAIGeoloc
-Use onboard WiFi of Arduino UNO R4 and AI to do Geolocation
+Use onboard WiFi of Arduino UNO R4 and AI (via NanoEdge AI Studio) to do Geolocation